-You know what plain writing is.
 You know why using plain language and everyday words matter in medical communication, where words can make the difference between life and death.
 Now it’s time to focus on the how:

 How can you use plain language in healthcare writing?